Radiation-mediated shocks in gamma-ray bursts: spectral evolution: Shock broadening and the dynamical stage of an RMS

 From the equation above, it is clear that in the optically thick regime $\tau > 1$, there exists two different limiting cases in the shock evolution.
 When ${\mathcal N}_{\rm sc}\ll\tau/2$, the outgoing photon number roughly equals the incoming photon number.
 In a steady outflow with $\rho \propto R^{-2}$, the optical depth is halved during one dynamical time.
 Thus, when ${\mathcal N}_{\rm sc}\ll\tau/2$, photons cross the RMS well within a dynamical time and the shock has time to reach a steady state in response to the slowly varying upstream properties.
 However, once ${\mathcal N}_{\rm sc} \sim \tau/2$, the dynamical stage of the shock evolution starts.
 At this stage, the shock crossing timescale equals the dynamical time and the shock will struggle to respond to the changing upstream properties.
 Due to adiabatic cooling in the upstream, the average number of scatterings in the shock is not enough to dissipate the necessary energy and decelerate the incoming flow.
 The velocity gradient (in units of photon mean free paths) across the shock must steepen, which in turn will increase the average energy gain per scattering for the photons until the shock jump conditions are satisfied.
 If the shock jump conditions are not satisfied even with the steeper velocity gradient, a collisionless subshock must form \citep{Ito2020, LundmanBeloborodov2021}.
 Note that at this stage, $\Delta \tau_r$ is no longer slowly varying with $R$ and Equation \eqref{eq:dN_in_dr} breaks down.

-For nonrelativistic RMSs, the number of scatterings follows ${\mathcal N}_{\rm sc} \propto \beta_u^{-2}$ \citep{BlandfordPayneII1981}.
+For non-relativistic RMSs, the number of scatterings follows ${\mathcal N}_{\rm sc} \propto \beta_u^{-2}$ \citep{BlandfordPayneII1981}.
 This implies that the transition to a dynamically evolving shock can happen deep below the photospheric radius, much earlier than the shock breakout time.

 The same result can be obtained using Equation~\eqref{eq:Delta_tau_r}, the approximate scaling $\Delta \tau = \beta_u^{-1}$ \citep[e.g.][]{LevinsonNakar2020}, and $n_e = \Gamma \tau/\sigma_{\rm T}R$ valid for a steady wind in the absence of pairs.
 Then, one finds that